Farmed Atlantic Salmon: A Life Not Worth Living?

 Many slaughter methods used for farmed Atlantic salmon are objectionable from a welfare standpoint because suffering persists for a long period of time.
 Carbon dioxide dissolution into water to create carbonic acid causes an immediate aversive reaction to the acidic environment, and full brain activity is present during the several-minutes-long death.
 Air asphyxiation takes even longer, often over an hour, to kill salmon.
 Live chilling is a variation of asphyxiation conducted using ice, and may result in death faster than air asphyxiation.

 Currently, the most recommended slaughter method is stun-bleed, in which salmon are 1) stunned, usually through percussive means with a pneumatic rod or by manual clubbing with a metal rod, and then 2) immediately exsanguinated, or cut for bleeding to death.
-This slaughter method has been appropriated from terrestrial animal slaughter for its efficacy as a “high-welfare” technique for terrestrial animals, but there is poor evidence that this effectively translates to fish.
+The stun-bleed method has been appropriated from terrestrial animal slaughter for its efficacy as a “high-welfare” technique for terrestrial animals, but there is poor evidence that this effectively translates to fish.
 Electrical brain activity monitoring of salmon during stun-bleed shows that it can take several minutes for brain activity to stop following exsanguination.
 Not only that, but it is uncommon to check if fish have actually been rendered insensible after stunning, so it is questionable if this slaughter method would provide its theoretical high-welfare benefit in practice.

 A more humane slaughter technique may employ electrocution, which has a high rate of successful stunning, but this method has yet to achieve widespread commercial application.
 We’ve also posted about an experimental salmon slaughter method using carbon monoxide to investigate the stress response induced in salmon compared to percussive stunning.